dfe-analytical-services/ees-analytics-data/data-updates/README.md

 # Explore education statistics analytics - data updates

-Analytics data for EES is updated daily using a series of databricks workflows, code and documentation for these workflows is in `notebooks/`.
+Analytics data for EES is updated daily using a series of databricks notebooks in an 'EES analytics update' workflow, code for these workflows is in `notebooks/`.

 There is a workflow in databricks that runs a number of jobs, each job is defined in a separate notebook.

-The [high level design and database map for the analytics processing](https://lucid.app/lucidchart/97ee2663-4065-425e-92df-dd664d44973d/edit?viewport_loc=-377%2C83%2C2432%2C1203%2CKh6Qkubd_WT.&invitationId=inv_1289a047-b729-46bc-85ef-425229b540a5) can be found on Lucid.
+To understand how all the pieces fit together, look at the [high level design and database map for the data processing flow (LucidSpark)](https://lucid.app/lucidchart/97ee2663-4065-425e-92df-dd664d44973d/edit?viewport_loc=-377%2C83%2C2432%2C1203%2CKh6Qkubd_WT.&invitationId=inv_1289a047-b729-46bc-85ef-425229b540a5).

 ## Access requirements